gammapy/gammapy/docs/userguide/package.rst

 the functionality that is available in the sub-packages to support standard analysis use case in a convenient way.

-The high level analysis interface methods are implemented in :ref:`gammapy.analysis <api_analysis>`
+The high level analysis interface methods are implemented in :ref:`gammapy.analysis <api_analysis>`.

 .. _overview_other: